-Google drive is a cloud based storage solution that can help you and your team collaborate on projects and manage content simultaneously.
-If a file is adjusted, it is immediately synchronised to reflect any changes whilst you track, accept and reject updates, adding feedback and comments for your colleagues along the way.
+Google Drive is a cloud-based storage solution that can help you and your team collaborate on projects and manage content simultaneously.
+If a file is adjusted in Google Drive, it is immediately synchronised to reflect any changes whilst you track, accept and reject updates, adding feedback and comments for your colleagues along the way.

 With control over who can view and edit documents and assurance that your hard work can never be lost, Google Drive is a great way for your teams to work together and complete their tasks with ease.

 One of the requirements for remote work is making all your files accessible to remote employees from anywhere in the world, so remote collaboration between team members can happen.

 But this also comes with its own security risks.
 The risk of data breaches and cyber-attacks is increased when employees are working remotely, as they may not have the same level of security that they would in an office environment.